mstksg/inCode/copy/entries/io-purity.md

 This distinction between **evaluation** and **execution** is what sets apart this I/O model that permits its purity.

+`main` is a pure value.
+The instruction data structure `main` represesents impure instructions.

 And *that* is how we can deal with I/O in Haskell while remaining a pure language.